-Singing is one of those things that many people take for granted.
-You walk around with a built-in instrument—you use it all day to speak.
+Singing is one of those things that most of us take for granted.
+You have a built-in instrument—you use it all day to speak.
 Seems like you should just be able to sing too, right?
 Non-singing musicians especially think it's easy to be a singer.
 Um, no way!
 Singing well is a skill that takes time to develop.
 As for anything physical, it takes practice and preparation to get good at singing.
 Especially since many people are not confident about how they sound, being motivated to practice and get through the icky stuff can feel overwhelming—even discouraging.

 ME: "How much do you practice in one session?"

 STUDENT: "Oh, usually 45 minutes to an hour."

 "I do lip trills, sing 5-4-3-2-1 (Sol fa mi re do) on "ah," stuff like that."

 "How many days a week do you practice?"

 "I know I need to practice more.
 Maybe three days?
 Or four.
 Something like that."

 "Do you put in 45 minutes to an hour each time?"

 "Well, sometimes it's only 30 minutes."